Sole proprietorship in Germany: what it is and how to start one

 Open a business bank account

-For better financial overview, consider opening a separate business account, though this is not legally mandatory.
-A business account facilitates bookkeeping by clearly separating personal and business finances.
+For better financial overview, consider opening a separate business account.
+A business account facilitates easy bookkeeping by clearly separating personal and business finances.
 When choosing, consider security, fees, online banking features, and integration with accounting software.

 Organise your bookkeeping